samhpickering/yubikey-gpg-notifier/README.md

 wait_time = 0.1
 ```

-Amend (or create) your `~/.gnupg/gpg-agent.conf` with the line `scdaemon-program /path/to/yubikey-gpg-notifier`
+3. Add the line `scdaemon-program /path/to/yubikey-gpg-notifier` to `~/.gnupg/gpg-agent.conf`

-It may be necessary on first run and on config changes to restart the gpg-agent process:
+4. It may be necessary on first run and on config changes to restart the gpg-agent process:
 ```shell
 gpgconf --kill gpg-agent
 gpgconf --launch gpg-agent
 ```

+## Configuration

+Configuration is loaded from `~/.config/yubikey-gpg-notifier.toml` and must be present for the tool to start.

+Options:
+- `notify_command` - a shell command to run when a touch event is detected
+- `cancel_command` - a shell command to run when the end of a touch event is detected
+- `scdaemon` - the location of the scdaemon executable, can be retrieved with `gpgconf`
+- `wait_time` - optional - the length of time a smart card operation has to block before it is considered a touch event.
+Defaults to 0.1, raise this if you are seeing notifications when a touch is not needed.
+- `log_level` - optional - the [level](https://docs.python.org/3/library/logging.html#levels) of logging to output.
+Defaults to `info`.
+> [!WARNING]
+> When raising the log level to debug, communication between the smart card and daemon is logged.
+This can include PINs and other sensitive data.

 ## Configuration examples